 What are these?

-West Virginians can explore articles and images from popular magazines, current newspapers, encyclopedias, scholarly journals, and other reference works through the links below or through links on their local public library website.
+West Virginians can explore articles and images from popular magazines, current newspapers, encyclopedias, scholarly journals, and other reference works through the databases linked below.

 You can use the search box below to search many databases at once or scroll down to the database that best suits your needs to search it directly.